 NOVVS ORDO SECLORVM

 Latin had a specialty about the letter shapes and sounds u and v.
-For example, we can see the letter “u” in the word language.
+For example, we can see the letter u in the word language.
 The Latin word was lingua, and the way to say it was [lIηgva], as a low vowel followed.
 The nominative decided for all declension.
 We may compare cuius [kuIus].
-More, the letter shape q always was to be followed by u pronounced as [v].

 Novus ordo seclorum.

-There is not a context to require sounding u as [v].
+There is no context to require sounding u as [v], here.

 Here we go,